 Add Turnitin dropbox

-Turnitin provides students and staff an opportunity to check the original content of submitted material.
+Turnitin provides students and staff an opportunity to check the proportion of original content in submitted material.
 It does this by comparing the submitted work with that of numerous online databases, journal articles and web content (both current and archived).
 Turnitin then returns an originality report detailing how much of the content is original and how much it determines matches information in its database.

-For more information on interpreting Turnitin results go to the Turnitin link located within the Study Help drop down menu, under the FedUni logo:
+For more information on interpreting Turnitin results go to the Turnitin link located within the Study Help drop down menu, under the FedUni logo in Moodle, or refer to the links at the bottom of this page.

 Create a Turnitin-assessed assignment in your course